The main differences between a toaster oven and a conventional oven lie in size, energy efficiency, cooking capacity, and versatility.

 Despite their tricks, many toaster ovens struggle with consistent temperatures throughout.
 This can result in hot spots or undercooked sections, which is less than ideal for dishes that demand subtlety in heat distribution and precision.

-Not Suitable for Certain Dishes
+Not Suitable For Certain Dishes

 Price Comparison

-Toaster ovens are generally less expensive than conventional ovens, with prices ranging from around $30 to $300.
+Toaster ovens are generally less expensive than conventional ovens, ranging from around $30 to $300.
 Conventional ovens, on the other hand, can cost anywhere from $500 to several thousand dollars, depending on the brand, model, features, and specifications.

 Large Cooking Capacity